w3c/wcag3/guidelines/groups/text-and-wording/clear-language/common-words-used.md

 :::

 :::ednote
-Research shows that using common words and defining uncommon words improves understanding.
-[Making Content Usable for People with Cognitive and Learning Disabilities] recommends using the 1,500 highest-frequency words or phrases because people with severe language impairments are most likely to know these terms.
+Research shows that using common words and defining uncommon words improves understanding. <a href="https://www.w3.org/TR/coga-usable/#what-to-do-12">Making Content Usable for People with Cognitive and Learning Disabilities</a> recommends using the 1,500 highest-frequency words or phrases because people with severe language impairments are most likely to know these terms.
 However, more research is needed to confirm if the same threshold applies to many languages for distinguishing common from uncommon words.
 :::

 :::tests